Anurag-1401/distributed-job-scheduler/README.md

 - Database migrations

 Sensitive credentials must be stored as deployment environment variables and must not be committed to the repository.

 ---

+## Known Limitations

+- Workers currently execute only the task types registered by the worker runtime.
+- Arbitrary user-provided Python code is never executed.
+- Redis is used for runtime coordination rather than durable job persistence.
+- Production deployment requires externally managed PostgreSQL and Redis instances.

+---